From Secret Caves to Open Lagoons: The Most Beautiful Mérida Cenotes

 ✔ Hat (for the strong sun)

-✔ Dry bag for your belonging
+✔ Dry bag for your belongings

-✔ Snorkeling gear – I know that you can rent it or if you book a tour it’s included but it’s much better if you have your own.
+✔ Snorkeling gear – I know that you can rent it, or if you book a tour, it’s included, but it’s much better if you have your own.

 ✔ waterproof pouch for your phone